Minamoto clan: Members of the Minamoto clan (Genji clan)

 Many later clans were formed by members of the Minamoto clan, and in many early cases, progenitors of these clans are known by either family name.
 There are also known monks of Minamoto descent; these are often noted in genealogies but did not carry the clan name (in favour of a dharma name).

+The Minamoto is the ancestor and parent clan of many notable descendant clans, some of which are Ashikaga, Tokugawa, Matsudaira, Nitta, Takeda, Shimazu, Sasaki, Akamatsu, Kitabatake, Tada, Ota, Toki, Yamana, Satomi, Hosokawa, Satake, Yamamoto, Hemi, Ogasawara, Yasuda, Takenouchi, Hiraga, Imagawa, Miyake, etc.

 There were 21 branches of the clan, each named after the emperor from whom it descended.
-Some of these lineages were populous, but a few produced and no descendants.
+Some of these lineages were populous, but a few did not produce descendants.

 Saga Genji

 The Saga Genji are descendants of Emperor Saga.
 As Saga had many children, many were bestowed the uji Minamoto, declassing them from imperial succession.
 Among his sons, Makoto, Tokiwa, and Tōru took the position of Minister of the Left (sadaijin); they were among the most powerful in the Imperial Court in the early Heian period.
 Some of Tōru's descendants in particular settled the provinces and formed buke.
 Clans such as the Watanabe, Matsuura, and Kamachi descend from the Saga Genji.

 Noted Saga Genji and descendants include: